prathyusha-git/Silimate-Insights/README.md

 [![Coverage](https://img.shields.io/badge/Coverage-94%25-brightgreen.svg)](https://github.com)

 ## 🎯 Project Alignment with Silimate's Mission
+Disclaimer: This project is an independent, speculative QA framework inspired by Silimate’s job description; it does not use proprietary data or name any real customers, and also the data is synthetic
 This QA framework directly addresses Silimate's goal of reducing chip design cycles from 12-18 months to <6 months by ensuring:
 - **Correct RTL generation** from the first attempt
 - **PPA optimization validation** at every step